scala-steward-org/scala-steward/README.md

 The following companies are using scala-steward to manage their dependencies.
 Using scala-steward in your company and don't see it listed here?
-Consider creating PR to add your name to the list and join the community.
+Consider creating PR to add your company to the list and join the community.

 * [Chartboost](https://www.chartboost.com/)
 * [HolidayCheck](https://github.com/holidaycheck)